-DOCUMENT OF APPROVAL OF ALTERNATIVE DESIGN AND ARRANGEMENTS FOR FIRE SAFETY for Sa fety of Life at Sea (SOLAS), 1 egulation II-2/17.4 of the International Convention 974, as amended, under the authority of the Gover name of State) (person or organization authorized) Name (of ship Port of registry Ship ty vpe .
-IMO N Number ernative design and arrangement applied to the abovens of SOLAS regulation II-2/17.
-1. Scope of the analysis or design, including the critical design assumptions and critical design features: 2.
-Description of the alternative design and arrangements: 3.
-Conditions of app roval, if any: 4.
-Listing of affected SOLAS chapter II-2 regulations: 5.
-Summary of the result of the engineering analysis and basis for approval, including performance criteria and design fire scenarios: 6.
+DOCUMENT OF APPROVAL OF ALTERNATIVE DESIGN AND ARRANGEMENTS FOR MACHINERY AND ELECTRICAL INSTALLATIONS

+02 e of State) (Person or organization authorized) Nam e of ship Port of registry Ship type IMO Number ernative design and arrangements applied to the above s of SOLAS regulation II-1/55: 1.
+Scope of the ana features: the analysis or design, including the critical design assumptions and critical design 2.
+Description of the ne alternative design and arrangements: 3.
+Conditions of ap oproval, if any: 4.
+Listing of affect ffected SOLAS chapter II-1 regulations: 5.
+Summary of the result of the engineering analysis and basis for approval, including performance criteria and design casualty scenarios: 6.
 Test, inspection and maintenance requirements: 7.
-Drawings and spe cifications of the a lternative design and arrangement: Issued at on •••••• (signature of authorized official issuing the certificate)
+Drawings and sp pecifications of the al ternative design and arrangement: Issued at on (Signature of authorized official issuing the certificate)